shashank-sharma/MP-Transportation-Analysis/README.md

 ## Introduction

+This project is used to scrape and gather data related MP Transportation.
+Everything was handled with the help of python programming language.
+For graph, data and content visit link.

 ### AIM

 Our aim is to gather as much data as possible from a given website and use it to analyze and then compare it.